takouhai/dotfiles/README.md

 nix is pretty crazy, [you should check it out!](https://nixos.org/learn.html) declarative stuff is definitely the future.

-it's way easier to throw these up on github and just pull them down whenever i need them, so have them for free! you're welcome. i know. i'm too kind.
+it's way easier to throw these up on GitHub and just pull them down whenever i need them, so have them for free! you're welcome. i know. i'm too kind.